EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 ./short.sh
 ```

-The previous one was the recommended run procedure.
+The previous one was the recommended running procedure.
 But this is not the only one way, of course, single launch file can be launched in different terminals, in each of them you have to go into the folder: ExperimentalRoboticsLab and run:

 ```